mk-fg/name-based-routing-policy-controller/README.rst

 - Setup tunnel endpoint and forwarding/masquerading on the other side, if missing.

-This is to use service status to tweak OS-level routing though, and failover doesn't have to be done this way - some exception-list can be used in a browser to direct it to use proxy server(s) for specific IPs, or something like Squid_ can be configured as a transparent proxy with its own config of rules, or maybe this routing info can be relayed to a dedicated router appliance.
+That is to use checked services' status to tweak OS-level routing though, and failover doesn't have to be done this way - some exception-list can be used in a browser plugin to direct it to use proxy server(s) for specific IPs, or something like Squid_ can be configured as a transparent proxy with its own config of rules, or maybe this routing info can be relayed to a dedicated router appliance.

 Main nbrpc script doesn't care either way - just give it command or socket to feed state/updates into and it should work.